Dante-U/Nervi/docs/tutorials/space.md

 space( debug=true );
 ```

 Space can exclude walls using exclude arguments.
-To exlude wall provide direction to except like **FRONT** and **RIGHT** in the following example :
+To exclude wall provide direction to except like **FRONT** and **RIGHT** in the following example :

 ```openscad-3D;ColorScheme=Tomorrow
 include <Nervi/space.scad>